-In order to guarantee that the layout can be actually fabricated, it is necessary to respect a series of design rules, defined in the DRM and included in a proper format into the PDK.
+In order to guarantee that the layout can be actually fabricated, it is necessary to respect a series of design rules, defined in the DRM and included into the PDK.
 A particular tool, the DRC (Design Rule Checker), is used to check whether the layout meets all the design rules.
-During the creation of the layout, it is necessary to launch the DRC several time and to apply corrections according to indications contained in the DRC report.
-The fact that the layout does not contain violations of the design rules is not necessary to assert its correctness.
+During the creation of the layout, it is necessary to launch the DRC several times and to apply corrections according to indications contained in the DRC report.
+The fact that the layout does not contain violations of the design rules is not sufficient to assert its correctness.
 Indeed, it is necessary to check also whether the layout implements the same electrical network as the schematic.
 The operation of checking the correspondence between schematic and layout is called LVS (Layout Vs Schematic).
-To perform this operation, the netlist actually implemented by the layout is extracted (netlist_lvs in Fig.4).
-Then, the LVS tool perform comparison between the layout netlist and the schematic netlist, producing a report that details all discrepancies between the two networks.
-Clearly, if the LVS detects some errors, it is necessary to correct the layout and repeat all verifications (DRC and LVS).
-The netlist extraction from the layout is controlled by proper "extraction rules" included into the PDK.
+To perform this operation, the netlist actually implemented by the layout netlist and the schematic netlist, producing a report that details all discrepancies between the two networks.
+Clearly, if the LVS detects errors, it is necessary to correct the layout and repeat all verifications (DRC and LVS).
+Netlist extraction from the layout is controlled by proper "extraction rules" included into the PDK.

 For critical designs, where the parasitic components introduced by the interconnections can significantly affect the circuit behavior, it is necessary to perform a different kind of extraction, called "parasitic extraction".
-This operation extract a netlist (netlist_pI in Fig.4) from the layout, including also interconnect parasitic components (capacitances and resistances).
+This operation extracts a netlist (netlist_pI in Fig.4) from the layout, including also interconnect parasitic components (capacitances and resistances).
 This netlist is then simulated (post-layout simulation), obtaining an estimation of the circuit performances which closely match the physical design.
 Due to the presence of parasitic components, the performances estimated at this stage may significantly differ from those obtained from the simulation of the schematic design.
 Note that the parasitic components of most devices (Mosfets, BJTs etc) are already well represented by the device model.
 Thus, simulations performed in the electrical (schematic) design phase is already close to the actual behavior of the circuit, even regarding dynamic parameters (such as gain-bandwidth product).
-The effect of interconnect parasitic components can be critical only in particular cases, such as switched capacitor circuits, complex digital architectures with particularly long interconnections or radio-frequency (RF) circuits.
+The effect of interconnect parasitics can be critical only in particular cases, such as switched capacitor circuits, complex digital architectures with particularly long interconnections or radio-frequency (RF) circuits.
 Clearly, parasitic extractions needs an extended set of extraction rules ("Parasitic extraction rules" in Fig.4) with respect to the simpler case of the extractions made for the LVS purpose.
 If the performances estimated with the post-layout simulations are not satisfactory, it is necessary to find the critical interconnects and modify the layout to reduce their impact on the circuit behavior.